Flight-Free-UK/flight_free_uk_website/source/posts/how-to-travel-by-train.html.markdown

 On the continent, look for [Nightjet](https://www.nightjet.com/en/) (linking Austria, Netherlands, Belgium, Germany, Austria, Switzerland and Italy), [European Sleeper](https://www.europeansleeper.eu/en) (Brussels-Berlin), and others on this page: <https://www.seat61.com/sleepers.htm>

-Prices vary depending on whether you go for a berth (full bed), a couchette (bunk beds that fold down from the walls) or a seat, but it's always a bargain compared to a hotel.
+Prices vary depending on whether you go for a berth (full bed), a couchette (bunk beds that fold down from the walls) or a seat, but it’s always a bargain compared to a hotel.

 ## Interrail